Speed exponents of random walks on groups: Speed in permutation wreath products

 now we use the monotonicity, concavity, and subadditivity of $h$ (\cite{KV} propositions 1.1 and 1.3) to get

 By Lemma \ref{l:concave}, we have that $x\mapsto xh(n/x)$ is concave, so by Jensen's inequality

 We summarize

 Using $|Q_n|\ge 1$ the claimed inequality follows.
-Since the function $x\mapsto xh(n/x)$ is concave and nonnegative, it must be increasing. \end{proof}
+Since the function $x\mapsto xh(n/x)$ is concave and nonnegative, it must be increasing.

+If the lamp group $\Lambda$ is finite, one may replace \eqref{e:ent1} by Equation \ref{e:finitelamp} follows since every word in $\Lambda$ can be described by $\log |\Lambda|$ bits. \end{proof}

-\begin{remark} \ \\ \begin{enumerate} \item Given the size $|Q_n|$ of the support of $Q_n$, the support can be described by a sequence of $|Q_n|$ elements from the ball $B_n(o)$ of radius $n$ in the Schreier graph of $(S,\Gamma)$.
-This gives However, as we will see in Section \ref{s:assembly}, for the groups we will be interested in one can give a better bound, linear in $|Q_n|$. \item If the lamp group $\Lambda$ is finite, one may replace \eqref{e:ent1} by which in turn gives
+\begin{remark} \ Given the size $|Q_n|$ of the support of $Q_n$, the support can be described by a sequence of $|Q_n|$ elements from the ball $B_n(o)$ of radius $n$ in the Schreier graph of $(S,\Gamma)$.
+This gives However, as we will see in Section \ref{s:assembly}, for the groups we will be interested in one can give a better bound, linear in $|Q_n|$. \end{remark}